 Accreditation is both a condition and a process.
 The process involves the assessment of educational and institutional quality and the continued enhancement of education through the development and validation of standards.
 The condition provides a credential to the public signifying that an institution and/or its programs have fulfilled their commitment to educational quality.

 There are two types of accreditation in the United States:

 - Institutional accreditation is granted by national and regional accrediting commissions.
 The accrediting agency, in evaluating quality, looks at the whole institutional unit, such as a state university.
 Accreditation is awarded as a result of overall compliance with the accrediting agency's criteria.
 Accreditation by a recognized institutional accrediting body is, in many cases, necessary in order to facilitate a student's transfer or acceptance of credits.

 - Specialized accreditation is bestowed on pre-professional and professional programs within institutions.
 Specialized accrediting groups establish standards of excellence in professional educational training programs for recognized professions.

 Shippensburg University has both institutional and specialized accreditations.
-It is accredited by the:
+The university holds accreditations by:

 AACSB International (The Association to Advance Collegiate Schools of Business)